How not to grow catnip, this kitty has it all wrong!

 Hello, friends!
 It’s me Sly Pie.
 You might be wondering why I’m sitting here in the catnip basket.
-Well, my friend Ollie told me that if I sit in the basket long enough, I will incubate the catnip seeds so that it will sprout quickly!
+Well, my friend Ollie told me that if I sit in the basket long enough, I will incubate the catnip seeds so that it will germinate quickly!
 I’m not quite sure about that but it’s worth a try.
 I’ll do anything for catnip!

 The Big Lady Cat started sewing our stash of catnip seeds a month ago indoors and it’s high up where I can’t reach.
 I suppose that’s a good thing as we would have probably shredded the sprouts by now.

-There is another variety of nepeta called Catmint (Nepeta Mussinii) which bears beautiful purple flowers and attracts butterflies and bumblebees.
+There is another variety of Nepeta called Catmint (Nepeta Mussinii) which bears beautiful purple flowers and attracts butterflies and bumblebees.
 This is planted among the catnip to add a splash of color to our tunnel.
 Like catnip, they are hardy perennials and already sprouting!